Clarissa Brown

 Fall 2025 Cohort

 Molly Laughlin in a fourth-year undergraduate at the University of Wisconsin-Madison majoring in History and Political Science.
-She is from Greensboro, North Carolina and plans to attend Law School after graduation.Â
+She is from Greensboro, North Carolina and plans to attend Law School after graduation.
+As an intern she traced the life of a enslaved man named Joe as he traveled across the Atlantic world.

 Sara Ortenzio